 California Health and Safety Code (Section 50801) defines an emergency shelter as "housing with minimal supportive services for homeless persons that is limited to occupancy of six months or less by a homeless person.
 No individual or households may be denied emergency shelter because of an inability to pay."
 SB 2 (Cedillo, 2007) requires jurisdictions to allow emergency shelters without discretionary review in at least one appropriate zoning district.
 The City has updated the Municipal Code to allow Emergency Shelters in the R-3 and the Downtown Mixed-Use DT-MU zones by right.
 However, for any project that accommodates more than four families in a structure, the city requires a Conditional Use Permit.
+The development standards for these zones are described in the Residential Development Standards section of this chapter.
 This is no different than what is required for any residential project proposed for these zoning districts.
+A program to remove this requirement is laid out in Program HQY-1.2.1 in the Chapter 3 Housing Program.
 The DT-MU zoning district has identified emergency shelters as a permitted use.
 In the R-3 zoning, the emergency shelter would need to provide 1.5 parking spaces for every unit provided.
 If the emergency shelter is located in the DT-MU zone, the downtown parking district can be used to meet the parking requirements.
 There are no additional parking requirements for emergency shelters beyond those required by the applicable zoning district.